25th Rifle Division: World War II

 On June 24, 1941, Stavka Order #20466 attached the 25th Rifle Division to the 14th Rifle Corps, 9th Army, Southern Front.
 It took part in the Battle of Odessa, and was evacuated by sea in October 1941 prior to the city's fall.
 The division arrived in Sevastopol in time to prepare for the defence of the port against the oncoming German offensive.
 The division was destroyed during the following siege of Sevastopol in July 1942.
-After the end of World War II, the name 'Chapeyevskaya' was given to the 25th Guards Rifle Division.
+The sniper Lyudmila Pavlichenko served with the division in this period, credited with a total of 309 kills.

 The division was subsequently reformed in the Arkhangelsk Military District in 1943.
 It did not see any further action in the Second World War.
 While Poirer and Connor list further fighting it took part in, it is believed that this information was incorrect.
 It was attached to the 4th Rifle Corps of the Belomorsky Military District in May 1945.

 Postwar

 The division (Military Unit Number 15887) was disbanded on 10 July 1946 along with the corps.
+The name 'Chapeyevskaya' was later given to the 25th Guards Rifle Division.